About preschooler sleep

-Even if your child uses the toilet or potty during the day, they might still wet at night.
+Even if your child uses the toilet or potty during the day, they might still wet the bed at night.

 Using a night-light and putting a potty in your child’s room might prompt your child to wee there during the night.
 Let your child know that you’ll help if they need it.
 You can also get night-time nappies or pull-ups for older children.

 Most children grow out of night-time wetting by themselves.
 But if you’re concerned about your child’s night-time wetting, talk to your GP.